ZX-xun/filebridge/README.md

 **v0.0.1** — Early Testing Release

 ⚠️ It's recommended to only share directories specifically prepared for development or testing, not system drives or sensitive data folders.

+### System Requirements

+#### Windows

+- Windows 10/11 x64
+- Windows 10/11 ARM64
+- Windows 7, Windows 8, Windows 8.1, and 32-bit Windows are not supported

+#### Linux

+- x64 or ARM64
+- Linux kernel 4.18 or higher
+- glibc 2.28 or higher
+- Alpine Linux/musl is not supported

 ### Download & Installation